junzheng01/Macro-sql-analysis/README.md

 # Underconsutrction (Current Project)
-# Global Macro Insights: Advanced SQL Analytics on Crises & Recovery (2000–2025)
+# National Macro Insights: Advanced SQL Analytics on Crises & Recovery (2000–2025)

-This project explores global economic trends and crisis patterns using advanced SQL techniques on data from [GlobalMacroData.com](https://www.globalmacrodata.com/data.html).
+This project explores economic trends and crisis patterns using advanced SQL techniques on data from [GlobalMacroData.com](https://www.globalmacrodata.com/data.html).
 It simulates the kind of deep analytical work a **data analyst or business analyst** would perform in the finance, policy, or consulting sector.

 ---